-For field trips, excursions, and community service opportunities that involve high risk activities, each high-risk activity must be individually identified, and parent or guardian permission must be given or denied for each individually identified high risk activity.
-Page 2 of Form 6153(a) and page 3 of form 6153(b) shall be used for this purpose.
+If authorization is granted, each authorized high-risk activity must be individually identified, and parent or guardian permission must be given or denied for each individually identified high risk activity.
+Page 2 of Form 6153(a) and page 3 of form 6153(b) shall be used for this purpose and may only be used with express permission of the Catholic Mutual Group and the Office for Schools.
 The parent or guardian must sign the bottom of this page as well.
-List of High Risk Activities